-Complainants should include details which might assist the investigation, such as names of potential witnesses, dates and times of events, copies of relevant documents and a clear statement of the actions that you would like the Academy to take to resolve the issue.

-A Complaint Form is provided at Appendix 1, which should be completed and returned in a sealed envelope to the Trust office for it to be logged.
+Complainants should include details which might assist the investigation, such as names of potential witnesses, dates and times of events, copies of relevant documents and a clear statement of the actions that you would like the school to take to resolve the issue.
+A Complaint Form is provided at appendix 1, which should be completed and returned in a sealed envelope to the Trust office for it to be logged.
 If you are unable to complete the form yourself, please contact us so we can help to make alternative arrangements.
+The Headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.